SamueleD98/final_assignment/README.md

 ## Running
 The repository has a launch file that will, in order:
 - call the *simulation_gmapping* launch file;
 - call the *move_base* launch file;
+- define the *execution_time* argument and its default value
+- set the parameter called *countdown* as equal to *execution_time*
 - run the *user_interface* node;
 - run the *middleman* node;
 - remap `/cmd_vel` to `/middleman/cmd_vel`;
 - run the *teleop_twist_keyboard node*.

-The ROS Master node will be automatically called when launching the file.
 To launch use `roslaunch final_assignment Simulation.launch`.
-It is possible to set the amount of time the program will wait the robot to reach a point as a parameter by setting the execution_time argument.
+It is possible to set the amount of time the program will wait the robot to reach a point as a parameter by setting the *execution_time* argument.
 The default value is 150 seconds.

 ## Robot behaviour
 It has three different behaviors, depending on the user input:
 - It can autonomously reach a point given by the user.
 The move_base action server will elaborate the best plan to reach it, based on the knowledge acquired thanks to the gmapping algorithm.
 Once the goal is sent to the *move_base* server, the node will wait one among the following possible events:
-  - The User chose to cancel the action;
+  - The User choose to cancel the action;
   - The Action Server realizes the target is unreachable;
   - The given Execution Time expires;
   - The robot manage to reach the target.